golang/build/cmd/releasebot/README.md

 The release happens in two stages:

-* the `prepare` stage checks preconditions, makes the release commit and mails it for review;
+* the `prepare` stage checks preconditions, and if needed makes the release commit and mails it for review;
-* the `release` stage runs after the release commit is merged, and it tags, builds and cleans up the release.
+* the `release` stage runs after the release commit (if any) is merged, and it tags, builds and cleans up the release.

-At the moment only minor releases are supported.
+At the moment only minor and beta releases are supported.

 ## Permissions